-- 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
-Click on Physical Interface. - 3.
-Review the settings.
-Click Apply to save changes. - Port Specifies the port number.
+- Port Specifies the port number.
 The All value indicates ports 1 through 16 on the Switch.
 You cannot change this parameter.
 You can use the All row value in the Port column to apply Admin Status, Mode, Jumbo, Flow Contrl, EAP, BPDU settings to all ports at the same time. - Trunk This parameter indicates the trunk group number.
-A number in this column indicates that the port has been added to a trunk using static or dynamic 802.3ad LACP link aggregation. - Type This parameter indicates the port type.
-On the Switch, the port type is 1000TX for 10/100/1000Base-T twisted-pair ports (1-16) and 100FX or 1000TX for the SFP ports (15F-16F) for copper or fiber SFP type. - Link Status This parameter indicates the status of the link between the port and the end node connected to the port.
+A number in this column indicates that the port has been added to a trunk using static or dynamic 802.3ad LACP link aggregation.

+- Type This parameter indicates the port type.
+On the Switch, the port type is 1000TX for 10/100/1000Base-T twisted-pair ports (1 through 14, 15R and 16R) and 100FX or 1000TX for the SFP ports (15 and 16) for copper or fiber SFP type. - Link Status This parameter indicates the status of the link between the port and the end node connected to the port.
 The possible values are: - Up -This parameter indicates a valid link exists between the port and the end node. - Down -This parameter indicates the port and the end node have not established a valid link.